Uncategorized

 Notable NFTS

-- The first tweet: Twitter founder Jack Dorsey’s first tweet published in March 2006 was auctioned for charity and was bought for $2.9 million by a Malaysian-based buyer.
+Several NFTs have made headlines for selling for astronomical prices.
+Here are some examples:- The first tweet: Twitter founder Jack Dorsey’s first tweet published in March 2006 was auctioned for charity and was bought for $2.9 million by a Malaysian-based buyer.

 - Hashmasks is a living art collectible put together by more than 70 artists worldwide.